The fragile state of talent management

 Professor Shlomo Ben-Hur is an organizational psychologist and a Professor of Leadership and Organizational Behavior at IMD.

 He directs the program Organization Learning in Action (OLA) which empowers corporate learning professionals to develop and implement successful learning strategies across their organizations.
-He also teaches in the Advanced Strategic Marketing Program (ASM), the Breakthrough Program for Senior Executives (BPSE) and the Orchestrating Winning Performance Program (OWP).
+He also teaches in the Advanced Management program (AMP), the Breakthrough Program for Senior Executives (BPSE) and the Orchestrating Winning Performance Program (OWP).